Luna-Suffers/FurFetch/README.md

 ## Installation
 FurFetch requires no prior downloads/installations; other than a copy of Windows (Does not work on MACOS currently) <br>
 Click on releases and select the latest release.
 Then download FurFetch.zip from that release. <br>
-Unzip this in a directory of your choosing and run FurFetch.exe
+Unzip this in a directory of your choosing and run FurFetch.exe - You may get a windows defender warning simply click 'more info' and then 'run anyway' which will permanently whitelist the file (you won't get the warning again)

 ## Setup
 The console will display a message that two new files have been created - 'userData.json' and 'userTags.txt' <br>